 A professionally installed concrete patio in Los Angeles in 2026 will typically cost between $12,000 and $28,000 for a standard 400-square-foot project.
-The concrete patio cost per square foot ranges from $22 to over $55.
+The concrete patio cost per square foot runs from $22 for a basic broom finish to $70 or more for premium stamped and colored work.
 While a simple replacement slab for an ADU or condo can start lower, around $18 per square foot, most projects involving demolition, proper subgrade preparation, and a quality finish land squarely in the $30 to $45 per square foot median.
 The final invoice is a function of site access, soil conditions, and finish complexity.

 In a Nutshell